Alexandra Feigin: 2021–2022 season

 In her only event of the fall season, Feigin finished in fifth at the 2021 CS Denis Ten Memorial Challenge before coming twentieth at the 2022 European Championships to start the new year.

-Named to the Bulgarian team for the 2022 Winter Olympics, Feigin placed twenty-third in the short program of the women's event, qualifying for the free skate.
-She dropped one place in the free skate, finishing twenty-fourth.
+Named to the Bulgarian team for the 2022 Winter Olympics, Feigin placed twenty-second in the short program of the women's event, qualifying for the free skate.
+She dropped one place in the free skate, finishing twenty-third.
 Feigin was twenty-eighth at the 2022 World Championships to end the season.